 Thus, PWAs provide users with the same reliable experience as native mobiles.
 When a user wants to open a page that has not been pre-cached, they will see a custom “No connection” message, just like in a native application.

-So in this Progressive web app and native app comparison, both are almost equal.
+So in this PWA vs native app comparison, both are almost equal.
 While operating differently, the two provide an almost similar experience when offline.

 Accessing mobile device functionality is another great marketing tool.
 Interaction between businesses and customers becomes closer and more efficient when your app has access to the device functionality.
 Your business app can reach a selected target audience and choose the time, location, and other specific features.
 This way, you communicate with them to generate greater interest.